 |Oct 03, 2012, 09:55 PM|

-This copter build & blog was created for a request on how to build a reliable and affordable surveillance drone with normal off the shelf equipment for use by small budget PD's and FD's.
+This copter build & blog was created for a request on how to build a reliable and affordable surveillance copter with normal off the shelf equipment for use by small budget PD's and FD's.
 The copter is designed for really one major function, a high hovering platform for the systematic observation of a particular designated area of interest by visual, electronic, photographic, or other means.
 The platform may also be used as a communications relay system for short range point to point communications in perching mode.
+(We will get to the perching mode info later in build.)

 I have decided to name this copter : "Tarantula"

-We begin by listing the equipment which will comprise the drone's hardware portion of the build.
+We begin by listing the equipment which will comprise the copter's hardware portion of the build.

 Type: IPower 2212Q - 22*12mm